-Spinney Hill Primary School was inspected by Ofsted in September 2017.
-Inspectors found that the school was good.
+Spinney Hill Primary School was inspected by Ofsted in November 2022.
+This was an ungraded inspection.
+This means that the grade for your school does not change.
+Inspectors found that the school remained good.

 The inspectors were really impressed with our children.
 They found them to be welcoming, friendly, respectful, very hard working and aspire to achieve their very best.

 Ofsted described our school as being a place where:

 'Pupils thrive at this harmonious, inclusive and diverse school.
 They say that they are happy and feel safe here.
 Pupils behave well in classrooms and at social times.
 Rare instances of bullying are dealt with promptly.
 Pupils trust many adults to help them should they be worried or have a problem.
 They get on very well with each other.
 One pupil said, ‘We need to treat others how we want to be treated.’